xnvme/xnvme/docs/tools/homi/index.md

 homi start 0000:03:00.0 0000:04:00.0 --be upcie --homi-id 1
 ```

-While it runs, other processes attach as secondaries by passing the same
+While it runs, other processes attach as clients by passing the same
 identifier:

 ```bash